-Vicars’ Close, adjoining Wells Cathedral, is believed to be the only complete medieval street left in England.
+Vicars’ Close, adjoining Wells Cathedral, is believed to be the most complete example of a medieval Close in the UK.
 This significant landmark was designed to provide communal accommodation for the Vicars Choral, who sang daily worship within the Cathedral.
 This centuries-old tradition continues today and is a unique and much valued part of life at Wells Cathedral.

 The houses of the close were built in the 14th century under direction from Bishop Ralph of Shrewsbury and the iconic chimneys were added in the 15th century.
 Originally 42 houses were built (one per vicar), but some were combined following the Reformation when vicars were allowed to marry.
 Today, the Close comprises 27 residences, a chapel, library, treasury and muniment room.
 There is also a dining hall connected to the Cathedral by a covered walkway, the Chain Gate Bridge.